Belief Bias Identification: Experimental Design

 To incentivize truthful reporting, a binarized scoring rule was implemented in every task.
-Specifically, I follow a similar method to the one suggested by \citet{schlag2015penny}, who propose different scoring rules to incentivize every moment of a probability distribution (see appendix \ref{sec.scoring rules} to understand the specific scoring rule).
-At the same time, I closely follow \citet{danz2022belief} in not explicitly disclosing the exact scoring rule that is implemented.
-Instead, participants were told that they should always truthfully report their guess for the percentage red of balls, and their uncertainty level in the selected urn (i.e. the mean and standard deviation of the beta distribution) so as to maximize their expected payoff.
+Specifically, I follow a method similar to that suggested by \citet{schlag2013eliciting}, who propose scoring rules to incentivize different moments of a probability distribution (see Appendix \ref{sec.scoring rules} for the specific rule used here).
+At the same time, I follow \citet{danz2022belief} in not explicitly disclosing the exact scoring rule to participants.
+Instead, participants were told that, in order to maximize their expected payoff, they should always truthfully report both their guess for the percentage of red balls in the selected urn and their uncertainty about that percentage (that is, the mean and standard deviation of the beta distribution they selected).